-In a recent Gartner survey, 83% of respondents reported having a defined response plan for a cyber-related incident, and 75% had plans to deal with the effects of a fire or explosion.
+In the 2018 Gartner State of the ERM Function Survey, 78% of respondents reported having a defined response plan for a cyberrelated incident, and 76% had plans to deal with the effects of a fire or explosion

-“Even just a few moments of downtime can be costly, so it is essential that firms implement sound business continuity procedures,” says Gartner principal executive advisor Ian Beale.
+“Even just a few moments of downtime can be costly, so it is essential that firms implement sound business continuity procedures,” says Ian Beale, VP Advisory, Gartner.
 “In fact, more than 40% of businesses will never reopen after a major natural disaster.”

 Without formal processes and guidelines, ad hoc responses will likely extend downtime and business loss.
-An effective business continuity management (BCM) program will enhance enterprise resiliency and help the organization react and recover more effectively from unanticipated business interruptions.
 Plans must be tested to ensure they will enable the organization to weather disruption.

-Tabletop exercises for BCM test the effectiveness of procedures and safeguards in place to respond to and recover from specific continuity incidents.
-They are an effective way to gauge organizational preparedness and awareness, as well as to uncover flaws or gaps in recovery plan design.
+Tabletop exercises for BCM test the effectiveness of procedures and safeguards in place to respond to — and recover from — specific continuity incidents.
+These exercises are an effective way to gauge organizational preparedness and awareness, but also to uncover flaws or gaps in recovery plan design.

 Mind your own “business”

-The first step in the tabletop exercise is to define what threats and risks are specific to your organization.
-A risk being top of mind due to the global news cycle doesn’t automatically mark that risk as being the No. 1 threat to every organization.
+First define the threats and risks specific to your organization.
+Consider that a risk reported in the global news cycle doesn’t automatically make that a risk for every organization.

-Although business continuity incidents are becoming more frequent overall, organizations should still prioritize their own scenarios.
-When prioritizing risks, it’s important to first consider your firm’s regulatory obligations, response plan maturity, criticality to business operations and, finally, response plan complexity.
+Prioritize relevant scenarios by considering regulatory obligations, response plan maturity, criticality to business operations and response plan complexity.
 From there, leaders can draft relevant and comprehensive scenarios.

-- Scribes.
-Individuals from the business who document the key actions taken, and issues and findings from the exercise.
-These individuals work with the facilitator to ensure all findings are adequately captured.
+- Scribes: Individuals who document the key actions taken, issues and findings from the exercise.

-- Recovery Team Communications.
-For larger exercises, players may be broken into smaller teams to represent specific business functions/units.
-One player is selected from each team to act as a liaison with other teams.
+- Recovery team communications: For larger exercises, perhaps separate players into smaller teams to represent specific business functions/units.
+Select one player from each team to act as a liaison with other teams.
 Only team communicators can communicate between teams.
 At the end of the exercise, they also communicate lessons learned to the scribes.

-- Observers.
-Individuals from the organization who know the business well but are not directly involved in the exercise.
+- Observers: Individuals from the organization who know the business well but aren’t directly involved in the exercise.
 Players consult these individuals during the exercise to learn more about certain elements of the scenario.
 Ideally, observers should be experts in all affected functional areas of the scenario.